dleute/chatserver/README.md

 #### Functional Testing

 Functional testing is quite a bit more involved.
 It will require configuring a javascript compatible test driver.
 Doing all of this is beyond the scope of this document.
+For

 ### Deploy